 1 medium onion

-Preparation of your Italian Beef Wellington with mince (makes 3 to 4 portions)
+Preparation of your Italian Meatloaf in Pastry (makes 3 to 4 portions)

 Start by adding your defrosted or fresh minced beef to a bowl.
 Season with salt and pepper.